 How can I use INDI?

-INDI Library is shipped with many Linux distributions today by default, and is available for Mac OS via MacPorts.
+INDI Library is shipped with many Linux distributions today by default.
 Check if your distribution includes one of INDI compatible clients.
 Ideally, GUI clients should take care of establishing INDI server and providing users with a list of supported drivers.

 Support for Windows port of INDI Library is under progress.
 Nevertheless, you may opt to use wINDI which is a complete implementation of INDI under .NET.
 You may use the INDI version shipped with your client, or at your option, you may download the latest stable INDI release from the download section.

 All INDI compatible clients can also connect to local and remote INDI servers.
 So you should first start INDI server, then configure your client to connect to it.
 INDI server must be running on the same physical machine connected to the device.
 For example, to start INDI server to run the LX200 GPS telescope on localhost and listening on default port 7624, type:

 $ indiserver indi_lx200gps